mgmccarthy/CQRSButDifferent/readme.txt

 			- the NSB console shows the WARN message and publishes InsuffcientProductQuantityForOrder ELSE
 			- writes the negated order's quantity to ProductQuantity

-TODO:
-	- find a way to create an injectable logger you can use across endpoints